amplience/amplience-bigcommerce-catalyst/README.md

 The documentation starting here below is 'as-is' from BigCommerce.
 For Amplience specifics please see the docs listed under Amplience Contents.

-`amplience-bigcommerce-catalyst` project is intended for DEMO PURPOSES ONLY, and not for production-optimized environments.
+`amplience-bigcommerce-catalyst` project is intended for **DEMO PURPOSES ONLY**, and not for production-optimized environments.
 It will give developers the foundation to integrate BigCommerce Catalyst and Amplience Dynamic Content.

 ## Amplience Contents